Travis Tritt: Alleged paranormal encounters

 In October 2015, Tritt appeared on Lifetime Network's The Haunting of... program to discuss his experiences with the paranormal.
 Tritt stated that beginning in 1993, he was awakened "regularly" by disembodied voices in a vacation cabin that he owned – the voices spoke in an unknown dialect.
 His wife, Theresa, eventually heard them, as well.
 According to Tritt, "Over the years, these voices started happening on such a frequent basis that we were afraid to come up here."
 He also asserted that footprints once appeared in the carpet of the cabin, and imprints in the bedspread, that belonged to neither his wife nor him.

 The show's host, Kim Russo, concluded that an African-American medicine man had been stabbed and beaten to death on the property, and the voices that Tritt was hearing belonged to the murderers' angry spirits.
-A title card in the program notes, "On August 14, 1875, a group of men killed a 'hoodoo doctor' close to the land where Travis' cabin was built."
+A title card in the program notes, "On August 14, 1875, a group of men killed a 'hoodoo doctor' close to the land where Travis's cabin was built."
 Russo believed that the hoodoo doctor's spirit also lingered on the property because it found a "kindred spirit" in Tritt.